A guide to addons for Guild Wars 2 on Linux

 Installing the Addons

-3. Set the Launch Options to scb -- %command% so the game will launch through scopebuddy in the future.
+3. If you configured ScopeBuddy, set the Launch Options to scb -- %command% so the game will launch through scopebuddy in the future.
+If you are not using scopebuddy and just want to play with an ArenaNet account then set the Launch Options to -provider Portal

 4. Then navigate to Installed Files and click Browse